-It is the first day of Diwali.
-On this day, people worship Goddess Lakshmi for good fortune, hence the custom of purchasing jewelry and utensils in silver, copper, and brass.
-Families purify and decorate their houses by leaving rows of lamps (diyas) by their entryways and balconies.
+Dhanteras is the first day of Diwali.
+On this day, people begin by cleaning and purifying their homes.
+Then, they worship Goddess Lakshmi for good fortune by purchasing jewelry and utensils in silver, copper, and brass.
+Families also purify and decorate their houses by leaving rows of lamps (diyas) by their entryways and on balconies.

-- Host a Diwali inspired get-together and incorporate exotic elements, candles, lanterns and tea lights into your decor.
+- Host a get-together and incorporate candles, lanterns, and tea lights into your decor.

 - Purify, de-clutter, and deep clean your house to remove impurities before welcoming family and friends.

-On the second of Diwali, people celebrate the victory of Lord Krishna over the wicked demon king Narakasur.
+On the second day of Diwali, people celebrate the victory of Lord Krishna over the wicked demon king Narakasur.
 People visit family and friends to exchange gifts and sweets.
-Families neatly decorate their floors with rangolis.
-Rangoli is an intricate art form, typically created on the floor using sand, flower petals, rice flour, lentils, and beans.
+Families neatly decorate their floors with rangolis--an intricate art form, typically created on the floor using sand, flower petals, rice flour, lentils, and beans.

-- Invite friends to create their own rangolis and make sure you have materials on hand, such as flower petals, sand, rice powder, and chalk.
+- Gather with family and friends to make rangolis.
+Make sure you have materials on hand such as flower petals, sand, rice powder, and chalk.

 - Treat your guests to a charcuterie board filled with traditional Diwali snacks and sweets including samosas, laddoos, barfi, masala roasted cashews, batata vada, falafel, and other authentic Diwali snacks and sweets.
 You can serve refreshing lemonade (nimbu pani) or any other non-alcoholic drinks of your choice.
 Keep the menu plant-based for an authentic and intentional celebration.

-You don't necessarily need to create an "altar" or arrange several dishes in the form of a mountain, but if you would like to experiment with one of Diwali's traditional vegetarian dishes, Annakoot ki Sabzi is a great choice if you and family enjoy eating lots of vegetables.
-Annakoot ki Sabzi is a simple mixed vegetable dish, typically prepared using 56 different ingredients.
+You don't necessarily need to create an "altar" or arrange several dishes in the form of a mountain, but you can prepare Diwali's traditional vegetarian dishes, Annakoot ki Sabzi, a mixed vegetable dish, typically prepared using 56 different ingredients.

 The last day of Diwali is all about celebrating the brother and sister bond.
 It's tradition for brothers to visit and bring gifts to their sisters, who honor them with rituals for good fortune and good health.

 Celebrate the last day of Diwali by spending quality time with your siblings.
-Consider inviting your brother or sister and relatives to play Teen Patti, which is one of the most popular games played on Diwali nights and it is associated with family gatherings.
-In South Asia, people believe playing Teen Patti during Diwali festival, it will bring them wealth and progress in the coming year.
+Consider inviting your brother or sister and relatives to play Teen Patti, which is one of the most popular games played on Diwali nights and associated with family gatherings.
+Playing Teen Patti during the Diwali festival brings wealth and progress in the coming year.